Ⅰ. Brake unit overview

 3. Multi-inverter drive with a common DC busbar

 The regenerative energy of motor A is fed back to the common DC bus, and then the regenerative energy is consumed by motor B. Multi-inverter drive with common DC bus can be divided into two ways: common DC equalization busbar and common DC circuit bus.
 The common DC equalization bus method uses a connection module to connect to the DC circuit busbar.
-The connection module includes reactors, fuses and contactors, which must be designed individually for each case.
+The connection module includes inverter reactors, fuses, and contractors, which must be designed individually for each case.
 Each inverter is relatively independent and can be connected or disconnected from the DC busbar as required.
 The common DC busbar method is to connect only the inverter part to a common DC busbar.

 4. DC braking